sourcegraph/about/blogposts/2021/optimizing-a-code-intelligence-commit-graph.md

 | github.com/sourcegraph/sample | <code>67e0bf</code> | <code>[2]</code>    |
 | github.com/sourcegraph/sample | <code>599611</code> | <code>[1, 2]</code> |

 Luckily, some benefits compound one another here, and after we started ignoring traversing the graph in both directions, we can simplify these properties to only account for ancestor-direction traversals.
-Notably, a commit whose parent has multiple children (`7e0471`, for example) were necessary to store for the descendant-direction traversal, but no longer need to be stored.
+Notably, commits whose parent has multiple children (`7e0471`, for example) no longer need to be stored because they were useful only in descendant-direction traversals (unless they are non-trivial for another reason).
 This further increases the number of trivially recomputable commits, saving even more space.

 The `lsif_nearest_uploads_links` table stores a _forwarding pointer_ to the ancestor that has the same set of visible uploads.